Writing & Rhetoric Book 4: Chreia & Proverb (Student Edition)

 The six-paragraph essay using the five Ws (who, what, when, where, why) is arranged this way:

-- Praise the person or saying of your chreia or proverb
+- Praise the author of the saying or proverb used in your chreia

 - Restate the saying in your own words